MicrosoftDocs/azure-docs/articles/purview/includes/access-policies-prerequisites-arc-sql-server.md

 1. Ensure that an app registration has been entered to create a trust relationship between SQL Server and Azure AD.
 If not, refer to the access policy prerequisites section in this guide.

 1. If you made any changes, select the **Save** button to save the configuration and wait until it shows it completed successfully.
+This may take a few minutes.
+While that happens, the message *"SQL Server's Azure Arc agent is currently processing a request.
+Values below may be incorrect.
+Please wait until the agent is done before continuing."* will be displayed at the top of the page.
+You may need to scroll up to see it.

    ![Screenshot that shows pre-requisites to configure a Microsoft Purview endpoint in the Azure Active Directory section.](../media/how-to-policies-data-owner-sql/setup-sql-on-arc-for-purview1.png)